 Make it Your Room

-Your residence hall at Saint John's is your "home away from home" for nine months.
-We want you to have a safe, comfortable and enjoyable stay in our residence halls.
-We hope you feel "at home" while you are living here.
-In order to make your room safe, as well as comfortable, we have set some guidelines within the restrictions of school policies.
-Before you and your roommate move in, you should go over the guidelines, decide what to bring, discuss your needs and the cost involved in personalizing your room.
-Formulating a plan for decorating and arranging the room and discussing a budget is a good place to start.
-Studies have shown that students who are comfortable and happy in their housing situation are more likely to return to campus housing and their attitudes towards academics and socialization are more positive.
-With this in mind, please read the following for guidelines in personalizing your room at Saint John's.
+A residence hall at Saint John's is a home away from home.
+We want students to have a safe, comfortable, and enjoyable stay in our residence halls.
+Therefore, we have set some guidelines within the restrictions of school policies.
+Before moving in, go over the guidelines, decide what to bring, discuss needs and the costs of room personalization.
+Formulate a plan for decorating and arranging the room, and discuss a budget.
+Studies show that students who are comfortable and happy in their housing situation are more likely to return to campus housing and have more positive attitudes towards academics and socialization.
+With this in mind, please read the following for guidelines room personalization at Saint John's.

 All rooms in residence halls at Saint John's are furnished with: